 Better Customer Service Options On-The-Ground

-Delta also recently announced new ways to connect with customer service besides the traditional means of calling and direct messaging on Twitter.
+Earlier this year, Delta also announced new ways to connect with customer service besides the traditional means of calling and direct messaging on Twitter.
 While DMing an airline for customer service has become commonplace, some people would just rather not use social media.
 Fair enough.

 The new methods to contact Delta that are being tested are live chat functions on Delta’s website, app, and even Apple iMessage.
 If you are using an iOS device, the native chat functionality will be through iMessage, similar to texting friends and family currently — except, you know, you’ll be texting Delta directly for help.